propertyhive/WP-Property-Hive-Mortgage-Calculator/README.txt

 == Description ==

-This plugin, from the creators of [Property Hive](https://wordpress.org/plugins/propertyhive/), allows you to quickly and easily add a mortgage calculator to your website.
+This plugin, from the creators of [Property Hive](https://wordpress.org/plugins/propertyhive/), allows you to quickly and easily add a mortgage calculator to your website by simply adding the shortcode [mortgage_calculator] where you want it to appear.

 Users simply enter the purchase price, deposit amount, interest rate and repayment period, then the repayment information is calculated instantly.